maziac/DeZog/design/breakpoints.md

 Watchpoints (read/write) can be set for whole areas (e.g. 0x1000-0x1FFF).
 They are not related to any ID but the addresses are used directly.

-Breakpoints (including ASSERTs and LOGPOINTs) use IDs.
+Breakpoints (including ASSERTIONs and LOGPOINTs) use IDs.
 Also at the remote (emulator) side.
 IDs are required at remote side to allow conditional breakpoints also at the external remote.
 I.e. it could happen that there are 2 breakpoints at the same address but with different conditions.
 Still it must be possible to distinguish both to remove one of them but keepingthe other.